 The largest item I found was actually a bunch of items—someone bought a 24-pack of beer and left many of empty cans along with a few empty water bottles sitting in the middle of the street.

-In case you’re playing litter bingo at home, here’s a list of the items I collected over the course of 30 days:
+In case you’re playing litter bingo at home, here’s a list of the items I collected over the course of the first 71 days:

 The Litter List